near/NEPs/specs/Economics/README.md

 | `numSeats` | Number of seats assigned to validator[v], calculated from stake[v]/seatPrice |
 | `validatorAssignments` | The resulting ordered array of all `proposals` with a stake higher than `seatPrice` |

-`validatorAssignments` is then split in two groups: block/chunk producers and 'hidden validators'
+`validatorAssignments` is then split in two groups: block/chunk producers and hidden validators.

 ### Rewards Calculation